-- Capital available for new investments; - Existing ownership and target position size; - Investment objective or strategies; - Risk or investment concentration parameters; - Supply or demand for an investment at a given price level; - Cash availability and liquidity requirements; - Regulatory restrictions; - Minimum investment size; - Relative size or "buying power;" - Regulatory and tax considerations, including the impact on our status under the Investment Company Act and REIT status; and - Such other factors as may be relevant to a particular transaction.
+- Capital available for new investments; - Existing ownership and target position size; - Investment objective or strategies; - Risk or investment concentration parameters; - Supply or demand for an investment at a given price level; - Cash availability and liquidity requirements; - · Regulatory restrictions; - Minimum investment size; - · Relative size or "buying power;" - · Regulatory and tax considerations, including the impact on our status under the Investment Company Act and REIT status; and - Such other factors as may be relevant to a particular transaction.

 In addition, our Manager may be precluded from transacting in particular investments in certain situations, including but not limited to situations where Angelo Gordon or its affiliates may have a prior contractual commitment with other accounts or clients or as to which Angelo Gordon or any of its affiliates possesses material, non-public information.
 Consistent with Angelo Gordon's fiduciary duty to all of its clients, it may give priority in the allocation of investment opportunities to certain clients to the extent necessary to meet regulatory requirements, client guidelines and/or contractual obligations.
 Angelo Gordon or our Manager may determine that an investment opportunity is appropriate for a particular account, but not for another.
 In addition, Angelo Gordon or its employees may invest in opportunities declined by our Manager for us.
-The investment allocation policy may be amended by Angelo Gordon change and develop over time, additional issues and considerations may affect Angelo Gordon's allocation policy and its expectations with respect to the allocation of investment opportunities.
+The investment allocation policy may be amended by Angelo Gordon at any time without our consent.
+As the investment programs of the various entities and accounts managed by Angelo Gordon change and develop over time, additional issues and considerations may affect Angelo Gordon's allocation policy and its expectations with respect to the allocation of investment opportunities.
 To the extent permitted by law, Angelo Gordon is permitted to bunch or aggregate orders or to elect not to bunch or aggregate orders for a particular client account with orders for other accounts, notwithstanding that the effect of such bunching, aggregation or lack thereof may operate to the disadvantage of some clients.